Minnesota marijuana lawyers & laws

 Sale vs. Possession

-Governor Mark Dayton famously suggested in 2014, in an attempt to deflect mothers of sick children asking him to support a legal medical marijuana Bill, that they could buy pot illegally on the street, or in another state, to treat their children.
+Governor Mark Dayton famously suggested in 2014, to mothers of sick children asking his support of a legal medical marijuana Bill; that they could buy pot illegally on the street, or in another state, to treat their children.
 True.
 And then risk prison for marijuana charges.

 But are these underground economy marijuana sellers really “evil drug pushers?”
 Or do sellers provide needed medicine to mothers of sick children on the advice of the Governor?
 Minnesota marijuana lawyers would like to know.

-The basic difference between a sale and a possession marijuana crime is that the “sale” quantity threshold is lower for any given “degree” of “Controlled Substance Crime.”
-For example Minnesota’s current “Third Degree Controlled Substance Crime” has a five kilo threshold for sale of marijuana and a ten kilo threshold for possession.
+What is a basic difference between a sale and a possession marijuana crime?
+The “sale” quantity threshold is lower for any given “degree” of “Controlled Substance Crime.”
+So, Minnesota’s current “Third Degree Controlled Substance Crime” has a five kilo threshold for sale of marijuana; but a ten kilo threshold for possession.

 If prosecutors charge growing marijuana as a crime, they charge it as a felony.

-What is a “plant?”
-Sometimes the government overreaches in these cases and claims clones are “plants.”
+What is “a plant?”
+Sometimes the government overreaches in these cases by claiming that clones are “plants.”
 Any backyard gardener should understand the absurdity of the government when they torture the meaning of words like “plant.”

 Those are the basic criteria for felony marijuana crimes in Minnesota.
-Minnesota marijuana lawyers like Gallagher see many marijuana felony cases, and even more non-felony cases.
+Minnesota marijuana lawyers like Gallagher see many marijuana felony charges, and even more non-felony cases.